newville/wxmplot/doc/overview.rst

 -----------------------------

 The **Ranges and Margins** tab allows the user to change the display data ranges and the outer margins of the plot.
-Here, the user can alsoe select a Linear or Log scale for the X and Y axes.
+Here, the user can also select a Linear or Log scale for the X and Y axes.

 The user can also set the Plot Boundaries -- exact X and Y ranges to show